Flad Architects: Services and Market Sectors

+Sustainable Design

-Flad became a member of the U.S. Green Building Council (USGBC) in 1994 and played a role in the development of the original Leadership in Energy and Environmental Design (LEED) version 1.0 Building Rating System in 1996–1998.
+Flad became a founding member of the U.S. Green Building Council (USGBC) in 1994 and played a role in the development of the original Leadership in Energy and Environmental Design (LEED) version 1.0 Building Rating System in 1996–1998.
 In 1998, the firm participated in the LEED Pilot Program to beta test the new rating systems with its Pharmacia Life Sciences Building project.
 Pharmacia's building became the first research facility to achieve LEED certification and was awarded a LEED Gold rating in 2001.
+Flad designed the UF Health Heart and Vascular Neuromedicine Hospitals, which in 2013 became the first hospitals in the United States to achieve 4 Green Globes certification.

+In 2016, Flad signed the AIA 2030 commitment, which aims for a carbon-neutral portfolio by 2030.
+The firm has also joined the SE 2050 Commitment, which sets a goal of net zero embodied carbon structural systems by 2050, as well as the AIA Materials Pledge to select materials that support a circular economy and promote human health, ecosystem health, and climate health.

 In 2004, Flad expanded its science and technology design services to include advanced energy research to develop clean energy sources, enhanced technologies and improved fuel efficiency.
 Two of the firm's energy research lab designs are Stony Brook University, Advanced Energy Research & Technology Center (AERTC) and the National Renewable Energy Laboratory (NREL), Integrated Biorefinery Research Facility.

-In 2008 the firm changed its name from Flad & Associates to Flad Architects.

-Awards

-Eight of the firm's projects have been recognized in the Lab of the Year competition, held by R&D Magazine: